usnistgov/ndn-dpdk/iface/ethport/README.md

 4. As part of `iface.NewParams.Start`, `ethport.rxImpl.Start` is invoked.

-    * Handling of pass-through face is only implemented in `ethport.rxTable`.
+    * In RxTable: a pass-through face is appended at the tail of `C.EthRxTable.head` linked list, while faces with other schemes are prepended at the head of this linked list.
-    * A pass-through face is appended at the tail of `C.EthRxTable.head` linked list, while faces with other schemes are prepended at the head of this linked list.
+    * In RxFlow: a pass-through face is matched with a *flow* with lower priority.

 During face teardown: